gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 At the start of each group's window, auth servers persist an initial count:
 - `initial_counts[group]`
   - `count`: number of connected agents in `group` at start of window
+  - `canaries`: list of updater UUIDs to use for canary deployments

 Expiration time of the persisted key is 1 hour.

 To progress the rollout, auth servers will range-read keys from `/autoupdate/[group]/*`, sum the counts, and write back to the `autoupdate_agent_plan` status on a one-minute interval.
 - To calculate the initial number of agents connected at the start of the window, each auth server will write the summed count of agents to `autoupdate_agent_plan` status, if not already written.
+- To calculate the canaries, each auth server will write a random selection of all canaries to `autoupdate_agent_plan` status, if not already written.
 - To determine the progress through the rollout, auth servers will write the calculated progress to the `autoupdate_agent_plan` status using the formulas, declining to write if the current written progress is further ahead.

 If `/autoupdate/[group]/[auth ID]` is older than 1 minute, we do not consider its contents.